STUDY VIRTUALLY ANYWHERE IN THE WORLD! IT’S YOUR CHOICE!

-For more information on the Self-designed Study Abroad Program option, contact us.
+For more information on the independent self-designed Study Abroad Program option, contact us.

 Previous destinations where students have proposed an independent study program:

 Students may conduct an internship while on a UHM Study Abroad program and/or design their own internships and receive UHM credits.

 - Lille, France (summer)

 - London, England (semester)

 The UHM Study Abroad Center will collect three types of fees from students whose proposal to study abroad independently is approved.
 The exact cost will vary, depending on a student’s particular proposed program.

 - Study Abroad administrative fee (for UHM credits)

 - International Student Identity Card

 Applicants must meet the following criteria: